-Karim Koumbassa has been a part of Guinea Kids Education Fund from its inception in 2007 and he helped to found the organization.
+Karim Koumbassa has been a part of the Guinea Kids Education Fund from its inception in 2007, and he helped to found the organization.
 His roles with GKEF include Guinea Communications and Liason, Cultural Consultant and Advisor, and Executive Director of Program Management in Guinea.
-His commitment and dedication to GKEF goes beyond all calls of duty.
-These children are his family, neighbors and community in Guinea.
+His commitment and dedication to GKHEF go beyond all calls of duty.
+These children are his family, neighbors, and community in Guinea.

-Drummer, dancer, choreographer, director and instrument maker from Guinea, West Africa, Karim has worked extensively with some of the best and most renowned artists from his country such as Mamady Keita and Youssouf Koumbassa.
-His immense love and appreciation for African culture drives Karim to be an amazing teacher and performer.
+Drummer, dancer, choreographer, director, and instrument maker from Guinea, West Africa, Karim has worked extensively with some of the best and most renowned artists from his country.
+His immense love and appreciation for African culture drive Karim to be a fantastic teacher and performer.

-Chisula Koumbassa is a healthcare professional by training with an emphasis on public health, community health and education.
+Chisula Koumbassa is a healthcare professional by training with an emphasis on public health, community health, and education.
 Chi is a new member of Guinea Kids after marrying Karim in 2018.
-Her primary goal has been to make Guinea Kids officially a charity organization recognized by the State of Washington in addition to establishing the very necessary 501(c)3 tax-exempt status of a nonprofit organization.
-For Mrs. Koumbassa, expanding her husband’s original dream of educating Guinea Kids to incorporating healthcare needs and education will be a legacy worth building.
+Her primary goal has been to make Guinea Kids officially a charity organization recognized by the State of Washington in addition to establishing the much needed 501(c)3 tax-exempt status of a nonprofit organization.
+For Mrs. Koumbassa, expanding her husband’s original dream of educating Guinea Kids to incorporate healthcare needs and education will be a legacy worth building.